 Overview

 Yeutter Student Fellows is a professional development program for students seeking a margin of excellence in their career preparation by connecting knowledge gained in the classroom with professional development opportunities.
 A cohort of up to 4 students form for one academic year and commit to regular meetups focused on networking, skill building, and learning about international trade.
 Students will produce one deliverable—one that will give you an edge as you prepare for the next step in your educational or professional journey.
-Past deliverables have included individual briefing papers (primers on trade policy issues of interest) and a team project (spring 2021 focused on new ways to build connections between heartland residents and federal trade policymakers).
+Past deliverables have included individual briefing papers (primers on trade policy issues of interest) and a team project (the spring 2023 project focused on a potential overseas investment for a corporate client).

 The institute’s namesake, Clayton Yeutter, was passionate about students and preparing them for our changing world.
 During a 1989 commencement speech he said “…if you are prepared to be broad and creative and global in your thinking, you should have a very productive and rewarding career indeed.”
 We're to committed to that same mindset.